- What is Mitigation?

 - It creates safer communities by reducing loss of life and property damage.
 For example, the rigorous building standards adopted by 20,000 communities across the country are saving the nation more than $1.1 billion a year in prevented flood damages.

 - It allows individuals to minimize post-flood disaster disruptions and recover more rapidly.
 For example, homes built to NFIP standards incur less damage from floods.
-And when floods do cause damages, flood insurance protects the homeowner's investment, as it did for the more than 200,000 Gulf Coast residents who received more than $23 billion in payments following the 2005 hurricanes.
+When floods cause damage, flood insurance protects the homeowner's investment, as it did for the more than 200,000 Gulf Coast residents who received more than $23 billion in payments following the 2005 hurricanes.

 - It lessens the financial impact on individuals, communities, and society as a whole.
 For example, a recent study by the Multi-hazard Mitigation Council shows that each dollar spent on mitigation saves society an average of four dollars.